Poo-Chi

-Poo-Chi (or Poochi, Poochie), one of the first generations of robopet toys, is a robot dog designed by Samuel James Lloyd and Matt Lucas, manufactured by Sega Toys, and distributed by Tiger Toys.
+Poo-Chi (also Poochi or Poochie), one of the first generations of robopet toys, is a robot dog designed by Samuel James Lloyd and Matt Lucas, manufactured by Sega Toys, and distributed by Tiger Toys.
 Poo-Chi was released in 2000 and discontinued in 2002.

 History

 Sega Toys' Poo-Chi hit markets on 1 April 2000, with Hasbro's Tiger Electronics distributing the toy in all countries other than Japan and Korea, both of which had the toy distributed directly from Sega Toys instead.
 Retailing at a price of 3,980 yen (then the equivalent of US$38) in Japan and $24.99 in the United States.
 Despite being made for a young child owner instead of older children 8 and up like AIBO, Poo-Chi offered significantly cheaper competition to the AIBO's prices of up to 250,000 yen (then US$2,400).
 At the time, Hasbro's sales in their leading Furby line were slowing since its initial release in 1998 and sales of Star Wars branded merchandise was in decline.
 The Poo-Chi's release was a success, selling over 10 million units worldwide over the span of 8 months since its initial debut.

 Special editions of the Poo-Chi soon sprouted, such as the 102 Dalmatians holiday release of three Poo-Chis resembling the characters Domino, Little Dipper, and Oddball.
 In addition to special editions, an upgraded version, the Super Poo-Chi, and differing breeds of the Poo-Chi were released (all of which could communicate together), along with spin-offs such as the Meow-Chi and the Chirpy-Chi.
 Miniature versions were featured as toys in the McDonald's Happy Meal.

 Poo-Chi stopped selling in 2002, having been replaced by FurReal Friends.

+In 2011, Sega Toys released a new incarnation of Poo-Chi to go alongside the game Wappy Dog.

 Description

 The original Poo-Chi had a gray body with ears, tail, and leg joints of either purple, blue, pink or green colour.
 With four legs allowing the toy to stand up or lie down, it utilized a red LED display as eyes to show emotion.
+The toy could additionally respond to voice commands.

 Special Editions

 The Christmas Special Edition Poo-Chi was offered for a limited time, coloured in red and white with snowflake designs throughout the body, ears, with an interactive bone included in its seasonal box.
 The toy had its list of songs updated to include Christmas music.
-The Christmas Special Edition was only available in a handful of countries and retailed for 2–3 months, making it the rarest and most collectible of the genre with collectors realizing in excess of US$30000 for boxed Christmas Poo-Chi units.
-This was because there were less than 100 units made.
+The Christmas Special Edition was only available in a handful of countries and retailed for 2–3 months, making it the rarest and most collectible of the genre with collectors.
+There are two known variations of the Christmas ones, 1 version sings the 6 songs that standard non-special edition Poo-Chis play, while the other version plays Christmas songs.
+There were also two known Japanese Christmas versions being slightly different color from one another and coming with a Christmas hat and scarf.